mandiant/flare-fakenet-ng/README.md

            D   O   C   U   M   E   N   T   A   T   I   O   N

-FakeNet-NG is a next generation dynamic network analysis tool for malware analysts and penetration testers.
+FakeNet-NG 3.0 (alpha) is a next generation dynamic network analysis tool for malware analysts and penetration testers.
 It is open source and designed for the latest versions of Windows (and Linux, for certain modes of operation).
 FakeNet-NG is based on the excellent Fakenet tool developed by Andrew Honig and Michael